 As regular readers will know, back in March we took on our very own allotment opposite Bents Garden Centre.
-I’ve posted before about some of our adventures on the plot, but as we’re now a few months in, I figured now would be a good time for Daddygeek to write a progress update.
+I’ve posted before about some of our adventures on the plot… But as we’re now a few months in, I figured now would be a good time for Daddygeek to write a progress update.
 After much nagging….
 He eventually did just that!
+So read on to find out about our plans for the allotment.
+And what lies ahead for year 1 on the plot.

 “We started out in March with this;